 A large proportion of survey respondents providing hospital-wide pain management services reportedly did not have pharmacy involvement in that service.
-Fifty-one percent respondents reported that their acute pain services did not have pharmacist involvement, this was also observed at a rate of 33% for respondents with opioid/analgesia stewardship services 86% of respondents with pain management clinics.
+Thirty-four percent of respondents reported that their acute pain services did not have pharmacist involvement.
+This was also observed at a rate of 33% for respondents with opioid/analgesic stewardship services and 86% for respondents with pain management clinics.
 Reports of clinical pharmacy activity in these services (advising on patient care, being able to refer, being embedded in a multidisciplinary team) was consistently under 10%.
 In most cases, involvement of pharmacy relied upon a proactive ward-based pharmacist liaising with the pain service in addition to their standard responsibilities.
-Reports of rates of clinical pharmacy involvement in opioid/analgesia stewardship was limited by low prevalence at present and its informal implementation.
+Reports of rates of clinical pharmacy involvement in opioid/analgesic stewardship was limited by low prevalence at present and its informal implementation.
 Pharmacist involvement in pain management clinics was also extremely uncommon.